 Scale of artwork

-The scale of the sculpture will be approximately 7 foot in height and will be made of Irish limestone which is in keeping with the environment and site for the sculpture and reflective of the person we are celebrating.
+The scale of the sculpture is 7 foot in height and made of Irish limestone which is in keeping with the environment and site for the sculpture and reflective of the person we are celebrating.

 Co.
 Dublin , Ireland